 Definitions of social innovation abound and a casual observer can quickly become entangled in a debate over meaning and nuance.
-We’re not too hung up about it so we’ve adopted a simple working definition: Social Innovation refers to new ideas that resolve existing social, cultural, economic and environmental challenges for the benefit of people and planet.
-A true social innovation is systems-changing – it permanently alters the perceptions, behaviours and structures that previously gave rise to these challenges.
+We’re not too hung up about it so we’ve adopted a simple working definition: Social innovation refers to the creation, development, adoption, and integration of new concepts and practices that put people and the planet first.
+Social Innovations resolve existing social, cultural, economic, and environmental challenges.
+Some social innovations are systems-changing – they permanently alter the perceptions, behaviours, and structures that previously gave rise to these challenges.

 Even more simply, a social innovation is an idea that works for the public good.

 Social innovations come from individuals, groups or organizations, and can take place in the for-profit, nonprofit and public sectors.
 Increasingly, they are happening in the spaces between these three sectors as perspectives collide to spark new ways of thinking.

 The Centre for Social Innovation operates in the spaces between sectors and among a vibrant mix of people, projects and organizations.
 We’re creating new spaces to catalyze and support social innovation.